Download Linkage Free

 image_thumb6

 You can see in the example above that my name appears as the publisher.
-This is because I had Symantec verify my name.
-They have a copy of my passport and they know where I live.
+This is because I had a certificate authority verify my name, address, drivers license, and passport information.
 The signed code is secure so that someone else cannot get it, add a virus, and then send it to people.
 Of course, I could have gotten the code signing certificate and then created evil software, but then there would be a way to track me down.
-Certificates for people who abuse the system can be invalidated, although that appears to be a rare thing.
+Certificates for people who abuse the system can be invalidated, although that appears to be a rare thing (I heard about it happening recently and now we developers also must pay for a secure USB key that holds our certificate with software-only certificates no longer being available.

 Click on the Run anyway button.
 The Linkage installer will run and let you install the Linkage program.